Jodie Turner-Smith: Early life

-Turner-Smith was born in Peterborough, England to Jamaican parents; she is the only one of her siblings who was not born in Jamaica.
+Turner-Smith was born on 7 September 1986 in Peterborough, England to Jamaican parents; she is the only one of her siblings who was not born in Jamaica.
 She resided in Peterborough until she was 10 years old.
-After her parents divorced she immigrated to the United States with her mother, brother and half-sister, residing in Gaithersburg, Maryland.
+After her parents divorced, she emigrated to the United States with her mother, brother and half-sister, residing in Gaithersburg, Maryland.

 Turner-Smith studied finance at the University of Pittsburgh; she graduated in 2008 and subsequently worked at a bank.
 She has lived in Los Angeles since 2009.